Age of Discovery: Global impact

 Similarly, in East and West Africa, local states supplied the appetite of European slave traders, changing the complexion of coastal African states and fundamentally altering the nature of slavery in Africa, causing impacts on societies and economies deep inland.

-In North America, there were many conflicts between Europeans and indigenous peoples.
-The Europeans had many advantages over the indigenous people.
-Introduced Eurasian diseases wiped out 50–90% of the indigenous population because they had not been exposed before and lacked acquired immunity.
+In North America, there were many conflicts between European colonists and American Indians.
+The Europeans had many advantages over the American Indians such as by introducing Eurasian diseases which wiped out 50–90% of the American Indian population because they had not been exposed before and lacked acquired immunity.
+The Europeans also had advanced technology and weapons to fight against the American Indian population, contributing to their decimation.

 Maize and manioc were introduced into Africa in the 16th century by the Portuguese.
 They are now important staple foods, replacing native African crops.
 Alfred W. Crosby speculated that increased production of maize, manioc, and other New World crops led to heavier concentrations of population in the areas from which slavers captured their victims.

-In the global silver trade, the Ming dynasty was stimulated by trade with the Portuguese, Spanish, and Dutch.
+In the global silver trade, China was stimulated by trade with the Portuguese, Spaniards, and Dutch.
 Although global, much of that silver ended up with the Chinese, and China dominated silver imports.
-Between 1600 and 1800 China received 100 tons of silver on average per year.
+Between 1600 and 1800, China received 100 tons of silver on average per year.
 A large populace near the Lower Yangtze averaged hundreds of taels of silver per household in the late 16th century.
 More than 150,000 tons of silver were shipped from Potosí by the end of the 18th century.
 From 1500 to 1800, Mexico and Peru produced about 80% of the world's silver, with more than 30% of it eventually ending up in China (largely because European merchants used it to purchase exotic Chinese commodities).
 In the late 16th and early 17th century, Japan was exporting heavily into China and foreign trade at large.
 Trade with European powers and the Japanese brought in significant amounts of silver, which then replaced copper and paper banknotes as the common medium of exchange in China.
-During the last decades of the Ming Dynasty, the flow of silver into China was greatly diminished, thereby undermining state revenues and the entire Ming economy.
+During the last decades of the Ming dynasty, the flow of silver into China was greatly diminished, thereby undermining state revenues and the entire Ming economy.
 This damage to the economy was compounded by the effects on agriculture of the incipient Little Ice Age, natural calamities, crop failure, and sudden epidemics.
 The ensuing breakdown of authority and people's livelihoods allowed rebel leaders such as Li Zicheng to challenge Ming authority.